Wireshark 4.7.0

 ◆ wmem_map_lookup_extended()

-WS_DLL_PUBLIC bool wmem_map_lookup_extended ( wmem_map_t map,
+WS_DLL_PUBLIC bool wmem_map_lookup_extended ( const wmem_map_t map,

 const void * key,